Ammonium Uranyl Carbonate SDS

 Inhalation:

-• Minimal risk if packaging remains intact.
+• There is minimal risk if the packaging remains intact.

 • Package damage can result in a measurable release of radiation, but the risk is still low.